MyIntelligenceAgency/semantic-fleet/README.md

 ## Future Directions

+- **Open AI API**: Oobabooga offers a dedicated extension mimicking Open AI API.
+It extends support to embeddings and image generation models.
+This will be available as a separate package.
 - **Probabilistic MultiConnector**: We will be adding some Infer.Net magic to make MultiConnector even smarter.
+More specifically, the following examples will be merged and integrated into the model vetting process.
 - **Spark.Net Integration**: Get ready to host a cluster of mini local LLMs.

-## NuGet Packages (Coming Soon)
+## NuGet Packages

 Here is the [Nuget Package for Oobabooga connector](https://www.nuget.org/packages/MyIA.SemanticKernel.Connectors.AI.Oobabooga/)

 We'll be providing NuGet packages for both the Oobabooga Connector and MultiConnector for easier integration into your projects.

-## Contributing
+## 🤝 Contributing

-We welcome contributions that align with the project's vision.
-Please refer to the contributing guidelines for more details.
+Got something to add?
+We'd love to see it.
+Check out our [contributing guidelines](./CONTRIBUTING.md).

+Got something you'd like to get added?
+Do you want those future features already?
+We'd love you to [get in touch](https://github.com/MyIntelligenceAgency) !